liyunqianggyn/Awesome-LLMs-Pruning/concepts/other_concepts.md

 ### Scaling laws
 Increasing
 model size or data brings _consistent_ performance improvements, even at very large scale.
 And this scaling behavior can be predictable by simple [power-law](https://arxiv.org/abs/2001.08361) curves.

+### Layer/depth pruning
+Layer pruning is a technique to remove entire layers from the model.
+It is a coarse-grained pruning method, which may be very effective in some cases.
+In contrast, depth pruning is a fine-grained pruning method, which removes channels or neurons from each layer.